 Cookies are small text files that are placed on your computer or mobile device when you browse websites.

-For more details see, What are Cookies?
+For more details, see What are Cookies?

 A cookie will typically hold:

-Holding information once you’ve logged in to save you having to re-login each time you visit a different page during your session;
+This includes holding information once you’ve logged in to save you having to re-login each time you visit a different page during your session;

 Once you log off or close the browser the session cookie will be removed.